Open-and-Sustainable/prismAId/README.md

 Riccardo Boero - ribo@nilu.no

 ### Acknowledgments
 This project was initiated with the generous support of a SIS internal project from [NILU](https://nilu.com).
 Their support was crucial in starting this research and development effort.
-Further, acknowledgment is due for the research credit received from the OpenAI Researcher Access Program and the Cohere For AI Research Grant Program, both of which have significantly contributed to the advancement of this work.
+Further, acknowledgment is due for the research credits received from the [OpenAI Researcher Access Program](https://grants.openai.com/prog/openai_researcher_access_program/) and the [Cohere For AI Research Grant Program](https://share.hsforms.com/1aF5ZiZDYQqCOd8JSzhUBJQch5vw?ref=txt.cohere.com), both of which have significantly contributed to the advancement of this work.

 * * *
 ## License